 With funding from the Howard Hughes Medical Institute (HHMI) to support our interdisciplinary life science curriculum, Whitman College has entered into a partnership with the Fred Hutchinson Cancer Research Center (FHCRC) in Seattle.
 Since 2009 students have been supported to work on projects ranging from the molecular evolution of HIV pathogenesis, to the immune response in bone marrow transplant recipients, to cell cycle regulation in tumor cells.
-In 2013, two more students will be funded by Whitman/HHMI to work in a laboratory at the FHCRC for 9 weeks as members of the Summer Intern Program in Basic Sciences, Human Biology, Public Health, Clinical Research, or Vaccine and Infectious Disease.
+In 2014, two more students will be funded by Whitman/HHMI to work in a laboratory at the FHCRC for 9 weeks as members of the Summer Intern Program in Basic Sciences, Human Biology, Public Health, or Clinical Research.
 The stipend for the program is $4,500.
-The intern program runs from Monday June 10 through Saturday August 10 and students must be able to commit to the entire program.
-For more information about summer interns at Fred Hutchinson, see http://www.fhcrc.org/en/education-training/undergraduate-students.html
+The intern program runs from Monday June 16 through Friday August 15 and students must be able to commit to the entire program.
+For more information about summer interns at Fred Hutchinson, see http://www.fhcrc.org/science/education/undergraduates/

 Application materials are available at

 A. From the APPLICANT, the electronic submission, as a single pdf file: